 How to mitigate the problem

 It’s important to spend the first months with newcomers in a controlled environment where they can get acquainted with a current team, work processes, and approaches, and have expectations defined.
-When building an engineering team on such principles as focus on quality, work ethic, transparency, and feedback – it requires much more time and effort to onboard new members.
+When building an engineering team on such principles as focus on quality, work ethics, transparency, and feedback – it requires much more time and effort to onboard new members.
 Newcomers will have various past experiences, so if your team values attention to detail or has a defined approach to working with the scope – that should be shown in practice.

 It’s a good idea to ensure there is an efficient development process present already in a current engineering team before new people come on board.